-We specialise in putting together memorable activity days and mini-programmes for families who are looking for adventure, culture and local attractions in the Ariege.
+We specialise in putting together memorable activity days for families who are looking for adventure, culture and local attractions in the Ariege.
 Using our working knowledge and practical experience, we provide the relevant information and discuss ideas and options that help our clients plan their family holiday.

-All the activities and visitor attractions listed below come recommended and are based in the Ariege.
+All the activities and visitor attractions below come recommended and are based in the Ariege.
 We have worked with many of the providers and know them personally.
 See map to locate the site for your chosen activity or visitor attraction.

 Please note, we don’t offer tourist information or answer general tourist enquiries as our information is specific and relevant to our clients only.
 For Tourist information, please contact your local tourist information centre.

 Our Adventure Safari offers a unique family holiday experience set in the Ariege.
 We combine a range of exciting activities listed below, that overlap with visitor attractions, cultural interests and festivals in the area.
 Adventure Safaris can be for 2 – 4 days, see Adventure Safari drop down under Family Adventure.

 Cycling the Voie Vert (St. Girons – Foix)